-Neighborhood changes.
+- Neighborhood changes.
 If you are doing business in a community that is going through a major demographic transition, you may find that the needs of your customers are changing.
 If shifts in your neighborhood are causing you to lose business, consider changing your location to a neighborhood that aligns with your offerings, or to rethink the products or services you sell.

 - Natural disasters.
 Natural disasters like floods, fires, tornadoes, hurricanes, earthquakes and pandemics can occur without warning, yet there are ways you can prepare for them and limit their impact on your business.
 Consider getting a backup generator, keeping emergency kits on hand, having an emergency fund and insurance to protect your business.

 - Laws and ordinances.
-It’s wise to keep up to date with federal, state, county and city laws and ordinances that may affect your business operations.
+It’s wise to keep up to date with regional, local, national and city laws and ordinances that may affect your business operations.
 Some laws may change frequently and you’ll want to stay compliant to avoid possible fees, or even having to close your business.

 Changes in the economy are natural, but can put a strain on your business.
 Here are a couple of possible economic risks to prepare for: